mjkahlke/gtab/ARCHITECTURE.md

 Start up the container with `nerdctl run -d -p 7777:7777`

 Find the name of the container using `nerdctl ps` and note the container name.
 When you're finished, execute `nerdctl kill <container_name>` to terminate the REST service.

+### Windows
+`build.bat` should be run from the toplevel directory of the repository.
+It cleans up then regenerates go.mod files, runs unit tests, and builds (but does not install) standalone executable applications in subdirectories under `cmd`.

 ## Run